 A statute of limitations is the time limit within which a Florida car accident lawsuit must be filed in civil court or be forever barred simply by the passage of time.
 Failure to file a lawsuit within the prescribed time period will result in a dismissal of the case by a Florida court unless a rare exception to this deadline applies to your case.
-In most Florida personal injury lawsuits, an injured party has up to four (4) years from the date of the accident to file a lawsuit in the civil court system.
+In most Florida personal injury lawsuits, an injured party has up to two (2) years from the date of the accident to file a lawsuit in the civil court system.

 Pensacola, Florida Car Accident Attorneys

 If you have been hurt in a Pensacola car accident, or know someone who has, regardless of who was at fault for the crash contact the Pensacola, Florida car accident lawyers at the Stevenson Klotz Law Firm.
 Our skilled Pensacola, Florida car accident lawyers will fight to seek the monetary compensation to which you are entitled to injuries suffered.